-The validity, reliability, and credibility of qualitative research is an issue that is rarely raised in UX research discussions.
+The validity, reliability, and credibility of qualitative research are issues that are rarely raised in UX research discussions.

-We presumed that since something is studied, then at the same time, the results of such research are indisputable, trustworthy, and non-negotiable.
+We assume that since something was studied, the results of such research are indisputable, trustworthy, and non-negotiable.

 The attitude toward research results can sometimes be too uncritical.
 Many people take an attitude towards them (qualitative and quantitative research) that can be summarized in a simple sentence: Data isn't debatable; data is obtained and used.

 But there are two sides to every coin.
 The mere execution of research shouldn't justify its questionable quality.
-It's worth keeping in mind the popular memento, according to which…
+It's worth remembering the popular memento, according to which:

 The only thing worse than a lack of research is unreliable, non-credible research, whose methodology, method of execution, and thus results arouse justified skepticism.

-User Experience, UX research, and usability tests make sense if and only if they're performed with respect to academic methodological standards and when they're conducted, analyzed, and reported according to research standards.
+User experience, UX research, and usability tests make sense if and only if they're performed according to academic methodological standards and when conducted, analyzed, and reported according to research standards.

-In the social sciences, a lot of attention is paid to methodological correctness and the quality of results.
+In the social sciences, much attention is paid to methodological correctness and the quality of results.

-Methodologists and researchers put a lot of effort into improving research methods.
+Methodologists and researchers put much effort into improving research and data collection methods.

 It's important to remember that every UX research and every research method (especially qualitative research) is rooted in academically developed tools, methods, and standards.
 Therefore, it's worth taking advantage of this potential.

-So what are the internal and external Validity in UX Research?
+So, what are the internal and external validity of UX research?

 How should research be prepared and conducted to have high confidence in the obtained results?